xtherionx/videoHelper/README.md

 <h3>Add a button over the video</h3>

-To add a button over the video add the file to your app bundle, and call:
+To add a custom button over the video add the image file to your app bundle, and call:

 [video putButtonOverVideo:@"videoName.png" inX:100 andY:120];